EC approves transfer of 47 UNOs

 The EC's approval came after it received the ministry's proposal for transfer of 47 UNOs, who served over two years at their stations.

-The UNOs transferred include 13 in Dhaka division, eight in Chattogram division, two each in Rangpur and Barishal divisions, four in Khulna divisions and six each from Mymensingh, Sylhet and Rajshahi divisions.
+The UNOs who were transferred include 13 in Dhaka division, eight in Chattogram, two each in Rangpur and Barishal, four in Khulna and six each from Mymensingh, Sylhet and Rajshahi.

 Officials at the ministry said they are working to send more of these proposals to the EC.